LittleTimmy52/OpenComputers/README.md

 wireless message <-> linked message <-> linked message <-> wireless message

 ### Address to file
-This saves all components to a file, the other script inserts a specified component address into a specified script at the top
+This saves all components to a file, the other script inserts a specified component address into a specified script at the top.

 ### MineOS

 This is where anything I made for MineOS is located.
 Currently just pictures.

 ### Security
-This is a collection of my basic security scripts for the OpenSecurity addon to OpenComputers
+This is a collection of my basic security scripts for the OpenSecurity addon to OpenComputers.

+### Robot
+This is a collectioin of any scripts for robots that I have made or will make.